About The WhistleTree Project:

 Hey.
 Hi.
 Hello.

-I’m Dawn Davies—an author, writing instructor, and lifelong reader with a deep, slightly obsessive love for literature.
-My work has appeared in over 60 literary journals, and every acceptance still gives me that same little thrill: someone picked me.
+The Whistle Tree Project was developed by an author, writing instructor, and lifelong reader with a deep, slightly obsessive love for literature who has been published in a Big Five press, and whose work has appeared in over 60 literary journals.

 Recently, I finally had an essay published in a high-ranking print journal I’d been chasing for 13 years.
-When the issues arrived -five beautiful, thick copies filled with incredible writing - I felt proud… but I couldn’t help wondering: who’s actually going to read these?
+When the issues arrived -five, thick copies filled with good writing - I felt as proud as I always do, but I found myself thinking about who was actually going to be able to read them.
 As much as I love the tradition of print journals, I think they are a dying art.

 Family-Friendly Classic Literature Read-Alouds